jkaphammer/mancala/.ipynb_checkpoints/README-checkpoint.md

 # Mancala
 **AI application that plays a (modified) version of mancala.**
+**This uses AIMA-python resources.
+To run this on your local machine, you must put this notebook in the AIMA directory**

 *Modified rules:*
 - On every turn, select a pit on your side of the board that contains one or more